bcbi/julia_tutorials/biomedquery/PITCHME.md

 * Saving NCBI Responses to XML
 * Saving EFetch to a SQLite database
 * Saving EFetch to a MySQL database
+* Saving EFetch to a publication file (bibtex or endnote)

 ---
 #### Functions  available to query the database